Part 8 - Information Resources Management

 - Information resources examinations and reports

 - Continuous Improvement.
 The CIO will continually evaluate the IT program performance against measures established in strategic and program planning, and against industry best practices.
-Responsibilities include the following:
+Responsibilities include:

-- Adjust operational systems and new IT capital project plans according to lessons learned.
+- Adjusting operational systems and new IT capital project plans according to lessons learned.

-- Identify and leverage IT assets to support new business opportunities.
+- Identifying and leveraging IT assets to support new business opportunities.

-- Incorporate achievements and lessons learned into the next strategic planning cycle.
+- Incorporating systems achievements and lessons learned into the successive strategic planning cycles.